Words

 We also sold photographic prints on an e-commerce shop on our Virtual Swanage website for a few years.

-Raspberry Pi board sales
+Raspberry Pi development board sales

-In September 2012 following a huge response to one of my Raspberry Pi blog posts we started AB Electronics UK to sell our own range of Raspberry Pi expansion boards which we started placing all the components by hand and then went on to partially automate the process using a custom build pick and place machine.
+In September 2012 following a huge response to one of my Raspberry Pi blog posts we started AB Electronics UK to sell our own range of Raspberry Pi development boards which we started placing all the components by hand and then went on to partially automate the process using a custom build pick and place machine.

-Over the next two years, the income from the electronic board sales quickly overtook our web design and hosting income and so we took the decision to concentrate on the Raspberry Pi expansion boards side of the business and maintaining our existing website clients' websites and we stopped taking on new website clients.
+Over the next two years, the income from the electronic board sales quickly overtook our web design and hosting income and so we took the decision to concentrate on the Raspberry Pi development boards side of the business and maintaining our existing website clients' websites and we stopped taking on new website clients.

 Changing to a limited company